esvhd/notes/ML/RL.md

 Gridworld example on page 33:

-Left picture is an example of Sarsa.
+**Left** picture is an example of Sarsa, i.e. only the last step gets the update when we reach an award.
+Previous steps get 0.

 With **Sarsa**, when a path is sampled and reaches the reward, only the last action-state before the reward would be updated.
 Previous steps would only see 0 reward.
 In the next iteration, when the reward is reached, the reward then starts to propagate back one step further.
 Therefore, update propagates back very slowly, you'd need **lots** of iterations to update all the states.